Skip to content

 • Started: 2026-04-23

-• Repository (current): ~/Repositories/BitBucket/adventive-admin
+• Repository (legacy, read-only): ~/Repositories/BitBucket/adventive-admin

 A full planning artifact set in the standard Adventive Engineering format, followed by implementation handoff to Claude Code (matching the Public API migration pattern).